Interesting Facts About the Komondor Dog

 Are Komondor dogs aggressive?

-Komondor are cautious of nonnatives and can be aggressive to other tykes.
+Komondor is cautious of nonnatives and can be aggressive to other tykes.
 These traits, plus their large size, make them a bad match for first-time or skittish possessors.
 Komondor needs early and expansive socialization– exposure to numerous different people, sights, sounds, and gests — starting in early puppyhood.

 Do Komondor dogs smell?